barty-s/art-quiz-app/README.md

 ### User Stories

 - Home Page - As a visiting user, I want to be able to start the quiz immediately without having to introduce my name or age.
+I want to see the correct or incorrect answer after making my selection and I want to see my score recorded.

+- End Section - As a visiting user, I want to see my final result after completing the quiz and have the option to take the quiz again.

 - About Page - As a visiting user, I want to learn more about the quiz and find a link to further information about Great Women Artists.